skylarweaver/front-end-afa/src/pages/index.md

   section: What's the Journey?
 section4:
   content: >-
-    Adventures for Alopecia is a 501(c)(3) nonprofit organization serving the community of people affected by the autoimmune skin disease Alopecia.
-They do this by hosting support group events throughout North, Central, and South America, educating the public about Alopecia through social media, press, word of mouth, and speaking engagements, and sponsoring the National
+    A 501(c)(3) nonprofit organization with the mission to support children and adults living with Alopecia.
+They
+    do this by hosting support group events throughout North, Central, and South America, educating the public about Alopecia through social media, press, word of mouth, and speaking engagements, and sponsoring the National